gservera/TaxonomyKit/README.md

 ## First steps

-### 🔭 Get the NCBI's Taxonomy ID for the taxon you are looking for
+### 🔭 Get the NCBI's Taxonomy ID for the taxon you're looking for

 ```swift
 let myCoolQuery = "quercus ilex"